minio/docs/source/reference/minio-mc/mc-retention-info.rst

    - If the ``ALIAS`` bucket has versioning enabled, :mc-cmd:`mc retention info` by default applies to only the latest object version.
-Use :mc-cmd:`~mc retention info version-id` or :mc-cmd:`~mc retention info --versions` to return the object lock settings for a specific version or for all versions of the object.
+Use :mc-cmd:`~mc retention info --version-id` or :mc-cmd:`~mc retention info --versions` to return the object lock settings for a specific version or for all versions of the object.